 What Is Turnover Rate?

 There are two types of turnover.
 The first is voluntary turnover, or when employees choose to leave the company.
-The second is involuntary turnover, which happens when an employee is terminated by the employer.
-Involuntary separations or terminations occur when an employee consistently underperforms, undermines the productivity of their colleagues, no longer upholds the organization’s core values or detracts from the company culture.
+The second is involuntary turnover, which happens when an employee is terminated by the employer, usually because an employee consistently underperforms, undermines the productivity of their colleagues, no longer upholds the organization’s core values or detracts from the company culture.

 What is turnover rate?